 - Skin irritation

-- Temporary impression on the skin
+- Temporary impressions on the skin

-Since these stockings or socks are designed for a snug fit, they can be a little tricky to put on.
+Since compression stockings and socks are designed for a snug fit, they can be a little tricky to put on.
 If you have an aversion to reading manuals, make an exception this one time and follow the steps below when putting on your compression stockings.

-Step 1: Turn the socks inside out
+Step 1: Turn the socks inside out.

-Step 2: Put the sock onto the heel
+Step 2: Put the sock onto the heel.

-Step 3: Pull the sock up to the middle of your shin
+Step 3: Pull the sock up to the middle of your shin.

-Step 4: Pull the remaining fold up to your knee
+Step 4: Pull the remaining fold up to your knee.

 Your sock should feel snug but comfortable.
-If you feel that it is causing you pain, that could be an indication that you got the wrong size.
+If you feel that it is causing you pain, this could be an indication that your compression socks are too small.

 If you went to a catholic school, fight the urge to fold the socks at the top.
-That may cause too much pressure around the knee area and keep your blood from circulating properly.
+Folds may cause too much pressure around the knee area and keep your blood from circulating properly.